mlettini/matthewlettini.me/src/work/harvest/chosen.md

 <div class="inner">

 Chosen is now deprecated and no longer under active development, but the idea and concept lives on.
-It’s been forked into [Select2](https://select2.org) and the concept adopted by many other libraries and plugins.
+It’s been forked into <a href="https://select2.org" target="_blank" rel="noopener">Select2</a> and the concept adopted by many other libraries and plugins.

 </div>